Initial Deployment Operations

 2. Select the desired VM instance from the displayed list to open the detailed view.

-3. Click the Floating IPs tab.
+3. Click the Elastic IPs tab.

 Secure SSH Access to a VM Instance